Engee documentation

 To transfer a project to Arduino, the standard steps are as follows:

-1. Download the catalogue sketch_pwm_custom from a file browser, unzip the archive
+1. Download the catalog sketch_pwm_custom from the file browser, unzip the archive

-The result should be as follows (LED flickers smoothly):
+The result should be as follows (the LED flickers smoothly):

 Conclusion

-We have created a slightly more complex model than a blinking LED.
-This way of creating a PWM signal will allow you to control simple machines, such as LEDs or servo motors.
+We have created a slightly more complex model than a flashing LED.
+This method of creating a PWM signal will allow you to control simple equipment, such as LEDs or servomotors.

-We had to consider how data type casting works on the target platform.
-Nevertheless, we have seen that the Engee platform makes it possible to model components that can be almost seamlessly run on a hardware platform through code generation.
+We had to take into account how data type conversion works on the target platform.
+Nevertheless, we have seen that the Engee platform makes it possible to simulate components that can be run almost seamlessly on a hardware platform by generating code.